 - Introductory Entomology Collection-A minimum of 6 orders, including 15 to 30 insects grouped according to order.
 These collections are to be exhibited in small cardboard or plastic boxes (1 or 2 boxes with a total display area of no more than 130 square inches.
 Insect names are necessary on individual specimens and date/locality labels are required.
 Boxes can be homemade by placing a layer of polystyrene foam in the bottom of a shoebox, school box, or storage container.
 For the exhibit, the boxes should be covered with a piece of plastic wrap or acrylic glass taped across the top of the box.
-This collection is county only. - 4900 Beginning I Entomology Collection: Display in one standard box a minimum of 50 and maximum of 125 species representing at least 7 orders.
+This collection is county only. - Beginning I Entomology Collection: Display in one standard box a minimum of 50 and maximum of 125 species representing at least 7 orders.
 Follow the-guidelines listed for Collections.
-Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they are moved up a division. - 4901 Beginning II Entomology Collection: Display in one standard box a minimum of 75 and maximum of 150 species representing at least 9 orders.
+Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they must move up a division. - 4901 Beginning II Entomology Collection: Display in one standard box a minimum of 75 and maximum of 150 species representing at least 9 orders.
 Follow the general guidelines listed for Collections.
-Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they are moved up a division. - 4903 Intermediate Entomology Collection: Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
+Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they must move up a division. - 4903 Intermediate Entomology Collection: Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging) - "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera. or - "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera
+In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging) - "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera. or - "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera of 450 species representing at least 12 orders.
+Three standard boxes can be used.
+Follow the general guidelines listed for Collections.
+Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate phase.
+Only families in the above six orders will be counted for judging.
+Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
+Members may continue to exhibit in this class at the Kansas State Fair for an unrestricted number of years as long as they remain eligible for 4-H membership.

-On a piece of paper, list what you did to improve your collection during the current year.
 Members can exhibit in this class a maximum of 3 years.
-A 4-H member will move up if they receive a purple ribbon at the Kansas State Fair.
+A 4-H member must move up if they receive a purple ribbon at the Kansas State Fair.